 2025-26 Offerings to Date

-The Women’s Table in Yale’s Civic Life - led by Professor Marisa Bass
+Monuments, Universities, and Civic Life - led by Professor Marisa Bass

 Hans Jonas on Are Humans Special? - led by Professor Bryan Garsten